davidtchiu/davidtchiu.github.io/teaching/cs455/lab1/index.md

    520	ENGL	Shakespeare Was Da Bomb	HH 20	TR	13:00	Department of English	Wyatt Hall
    ```

 6. Haley's advisor wants to know what courses she's taking in her major(s).
 Assume you don't know what her major off hand, so your query needs to involve the `Major` table.
-Perhaps you should start by joining together the student and the majors table to see what her majors are... but beware, you can't just use a natural join here (why?)
-Keep in mind that students like Haley may have more than one major!
+Perhaps you should start by joining together the student and the majors table to see what her majors are.

    ```
    deptID   courseNum